himanshubohra13/ApnaDoctor/README.md

 cd ApnaDoctor
 ```

 **Step 2.
-Create a Virtual Environment and install Dependencies.**
+Create a Virtual Environment to install dependencies.**

 ```
 pip install virtualenv
 ```

-Create a new Virtual Environment for the project and activate it.
+Create a new Virtual Environment for the project and activate the environment to install the libraries.

 ```
 virtualenv env